kerski/fabric-dataops-patterns/documentation/automated-testing-example.md

 # Automating DAX Query View Testing Pattern

-If you are using the [DAX Query View Testing Pattern](dax-query-view-testing-pattern.md) you can then look at automating the tests when a branch in your repository is updated and synced with a workspace through <a href="https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-git" target="_blank">Git Integration</a>.
-The following instructions show you how to setup a pipeline to automate testing.
+If you are using the [DAX Query View Testing Pattern](dax-query-view-testing-pattern.md) you can also look at automating the tests when a branch in your repository is updated and synced with a workspace through <a href="https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-git" target="_blank">Git Integration</a>.
+The following instructions show you how to setup an Azure DevOps pipeline to automate testing.

 ## Prerequisites

 1. You have an Azure DevOps project and have at least Project or Build Administrator rights for that project.

-2. You have connected a premium-back capacity workspace.
+2. You have connected a premium-back capacity workspace to your a repository in your Azure DevOps project.
 Instructions are provided <a href="https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-git" target="_blank">at this link.</a>

 3. Your Power BI tenant has <a href="https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-connect-tools#enable-xmla-read-write" target="_blank">XMLA Read/Write Enabled</a>.

 4. You have a service principal or account (username and password) with a Premium Per User license.
-If you are using a service principal you will need to make sure the Power BI tenant allows <a href="https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-service-principal#enable-service-principals">service principals to use the APIs</a>.
+If you are using a service principal you will need to make sure the Power BI tenant allows <a href="https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-service-principal#enable-service-principals">service principals to use the Fabric APIs</a>.
 The service prinicipal or account will need at least the Viewer role to the workspace.

 ## Instructions